Powdered milk is one of the essential survival foods to have stockpiled in case of an emergency.

 - Leave the milk in the oven until it starts forming a thick paste.

-- When the milk turns into a paste, you can remove it from the oven and pour it into a new tray which is lined with parchment paper.
+- When the milk turns into a paste, you can remove it from the oven and pour it into a new tray lined with parchment paper.
 This will prevent the milk from sticking to the tray as it dries out.

 - Put the milk back into the oven and continue drying.